 One said drug included birth control pills, which I started popping at 17.

-Late in my teens, early in my twenties, I was diagnosed with chlamydia and shortly thereafter with the human papillomavirus virus (HPV), both of which are part of the herpes family of viruses.
+Late in my teens, early in my twenties, I was diagnosed with chlamydia and shortly thereafter with the human papillomavirus virus (HPV).

 My twenties were full of yeast infections, urinary tract infections, and plenty of mood swings!
 Haha.

 Late in my twenties I was diagnosed with endometriosis, followed a couple of years later by a diagnosis of Hashimoto’s thyroiditis.

 In the years to follow I struggled with strep and shingles.

 In short, my body’s been a breeding ground for bacteria and viruses pretty much my whole life.
 And I can’t help but wonder now where does that all go?

 It makes sense to me that it’s gathering all together inside of there.
 That certainly would explain all the bumps and swollen glands I feel everywhere.

 The debris from these viruses and bacteria cause pain, swollen glands, and bloating.
 They contribute to all that comes with a typical endometriosis flare-up.

 In later stages, The Epstein-Barr virus (EBV) releases a neurotoxin that inflames up your central nervous system causing chronic pain, fatigue and a slew of other seemingly unrelated symptoms like heart palpitations, migraines and insomnia.

 So, what’s next?